Overview of Adobe Software Applications and Their Uses

 Adobe Photoshop is the industry standard for photo editing and digital art.
 It enables users to manipulate images with tools for retouching, color correction, compositing, and much more.
 For instance, graphic designers often use Photoshop to create stunning visuals for websites or social media marketing.
 Additionally, photographers rely on tools like layers, masks, and blend modes to enhance and refine their shots.

-Adobe Photoshop plays a pivotal role in the Architecture, Engineering, and Construction (AEC) industry, particularly in visualization and presentation processes.
+Photoshop plays a pivotal role in the Architecture, Engineering, and Construction (AEC) industry, particularly in visualization and presentation processes.
 Architects use Photoshop to enhance architectural renders by adding textures, shadows, and realistic lighting effects, making their designs more vivid and appealing.
-It is also widely employed for site plan presentations and master plans, incorporating details such as landscaping, people, and environmental elements to create a cohesive and compelling visual story.
+It's also widely employed for site plan presentations and master plans, incorporating details such as landscaping, people, and environmental elements to create a cohesive and compelling visual story.
 Additionally, engineers and construction professionals utilize Photoshop to annotate images, combine visual data with technical drawings, and produce polished documents for client presentations or proposals.
 Its versatility ensures that projects are not only functional but also visually impactful.

 Adobe Illustrator